im-andyng/who-is-van-gogh/README.md

 With second dataset, as expected, the result is much better.
 In general the accuracy varies from 70% to 80%.
 Final, with the third dataset, the accuracy once again reduced to 65% to 70%.

 I went on to train my resnet18 model using GPU (on Google Colab) with 30 epochs.
 Resnet18 model performed much better than my model with
 86% accuracy on my first dataset.
 With more convolutional layers being stacked upon each other.
 Resnet18 seems to dealt very well with variance of style in non-Van Gogh dataset.
-I may infer from this that the model will beat 90% or even more accuracy on the other two datasets
+I may infer from this that the model will beat 90% or even more accuracy on the other two datasets.
+And it's true.
+With second dataset resnet18 model archive 100% accuracy, this is a little bit unreal and there might be some bias.
+With the third one it achieved 96% accuracy.

+From this experiment, I learned that both data quality and model quality affects the accuracy of the prediction.
+Second, if a state-of-art model suits the problem you are trying to solve, then use it will save lots of time and unecessary effort.

+# Questions:
+This final section will list out questions that I haven't got time to see if I can answer it
+- If I apply the model that was trained on vgdb_2016 dataset, how will it perform on the other dataset ?
+- Besides resnet18, what other models can be applied to improve the accuracy ?
+- Because this seems like a binary classification, will using different loss function improve the performance ?